The Complete Works of Charles Darwin Online: Overview

 In April 2008 Darwin's private papers were launched.
 The event marked the largest release of new materials by and about Darwin ever published.
 The collection covers c.
 20,000 items across c.
 90,000 electronic images.
 One notable item is the Diary of Emma Darwin (1808–1896), Darwin's wife.

 The site is accessible open access free of charge.
-It is copyright, with permission for non-commercial use.
+It is copyrighted, with permission for non-commercial use.